lexibank/tlopo/out/vol3/chapter8.md

 Rhus taitensis is a tree which grows to 10--15 min secondary forest.
 At flowering time it is covered in white flowers.
 This is a deciduous tree, and when the leaves are ready to fall, they tum bright red (Peekel1984: 325).

 In New Ireland fishing net floats are made from the white wood.
 When it is cut down and has dried out, it splits exceptionally easily, but has few uses.
 In Kwara'ae the tree is a source of protein food in the form of the grubs of a caterpillar that feeds on it ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 108).
-On New Hanover (immediately to the north of New Ireland) the young shoots are eaten by women to induce abortion and used for a variety of medicinal pur- poses ([Holdsworth et al. 1982](../references.md#source-Holdsworthetal1982))
+On New Hanover (immediately to the north of New Ireland) the young shoots are eaten by women to induce abortion and used for a variety of medicinal purposes ([Holdsworth et al. 1982](../references.md#source-Holdsworthetal1982))

 Figure 8.3 Rhus taitensis: A, tree; B, stem bearing leaves; C, branch bearing fruit.

-The premier uses of R. taitensis, however, all have to do with producing black colouring materi- als.
+The premier uses of R. taitensis, however, all have to do with producing black colouring materials.
 In Marovo pandanus leaves are stained black by boiling them in a mixture that includes pounded R. taitensis leaves and a particular seaweed.
-Gard- ner & Pawley (2006) report a similar process from W aya Island, where the dye was also used to blacken hair.
+[Gardner & Pawley](../references.md#source-GardnerandPawley2006) ([2006](../references.md#source-GardnerandPawley2006)) report a similar process from Waya Island, where the dye was also used to blacken hair.
 The charcoal of R. taitensis was an ingredient in the black putty used for the caulking and glossy surface finish of war canoes in Marovo

 <a id="p-247"></a>